grigorovich-sergey/sandbox/script-quantum-talk.md

 ## [Slide change 29]

-This brings the story back to a very practical question: should somebody study quantum for a career?
+This brings the story back to a practical question: should somebody study quantum for a career?

 I think the answer can absolutely be yes - but with the correct expectations.